jedisct1/libsodium-doc/helpers/memory_management.md

 The `sodium_mprotect_noaccess()` function makes a region allocated using `sodium_malloc()` or `sodium_allocarray()` inaccessible.
-It cannot be read or written, but the data are preserved.
+It cannot be read or written, but the data is preserved.

 This function can be used to make confidential data inaccessible except when actually needed for a specific operation.